askn37/askn37.github.io/product/UPDI4AVR/3_Oparation_en.md

 ### eeprom

 The EEPROM area can be read and written in 1-byte units.
-However, `page_size = 1` is limited to FUSE area, so At least 2 should be specified.
-The page granularity that can be written at once depends on the controller specifications built into the target AVR device, so
+However, the page granularity that can be written at once depends on the controller specifications built into the target AVR device, so
-The maximum value must be 8 / 16 / 32 / 64 bytes (device dependent).
+The maximum value should be 8 / 16 / 32 / 64 bytes (device dependent).

 The `-e` device erase operation when the FUSE EEPROM save bit is set is Does not erase the entire EEPROM area.